udippant/base-drafts/draft-ietf-quic-http.md

   reference a variety of identifiers.
 See {{frame-priority}}.

 RST_STREAM (0x3):
-: RST_STREAM frames do not exist, since QUIC provides stream lifecycle management.
+: RST_STREAM frames do not exist, since QWIK provides stream lifecycle management.
 The same code point is used for the CANCEL_PUSH frame ({{frame-cancel-push}}).